 Some of the things grapefruit essential oil is known for are how its inhalation can ease tension, bring back balance to a tired and overwhelmed mind, increase levels of energy, and provide an uplifting and rejuvenating effect owing to its refreshing scent that stands out even among other citruses.
 Emotionally, this type of fragrance can only tap at positive and hope-filled thoughts from your past.

-If you tie all that in with the properties grapefruit shares with other essential oils on this list of cognitive function boosters (i.e., how its scent, as well as its main component limonene, can also stimulate the “fight-or-flight” system of the body, acting as a stimulant that may promote alertness and improve focus), you might not even have to look beyond it for all your motivational needs.
+If you tie all that in with the properties grapefruit shares with other essential oils for cognitive function on this list (i.e., how its scent, as well as its main component limonene, can stimulate the “fight-or-flight” system of the body, acting as a stimulant that may promote alertness and improve focus), you might not even have to look beyond it for all your motivational needs.